Administrative Assistant III, Chemical & Biomolecular Engineering

-- Perform administrative duties accurately and in a timely manner;
+- Performs complex administrative duties accurately and in a timely manner.

-- Provides administrative support for four of the research centers, including its directors and department faculty members whose research is conducted through the centers.
+- Provides administrative support for the department’s research centers including its directors and affiliated faculty members whose research is conducted through the centers.

-- Coordinate CNS, BITC, CBST, and CRiSP’s Fall and Spring Seminar Series, including room and equipment reservations, advertisement, catering, transportation, hotel accommodations, coordination of the visitors’ schedules, and coordination of expense reimbursements.
+- Coordinates Fall and Spring Seminar Series including room and equipment reservations, advertisement, catering, transportation, hotel accommodations, coordination of the visitor’s schedule, and reimbursement of expenses.

-- Coordinate the annual COBRE Symposium, CRiSP Research Review (as needed), CBST Symposiums, and other special events as assigned.
+- Coordinates the annual COBRE Symposium, various Center Research Reviews, CBST Symposiums, and other special events as assigned.

-- Monitor CRiSP-related purpose codes and maintain monthly statements to ensure compliance with established budget.
+- Monitors center purpose codes and maintains monthly statements to ensure compliance with established budget.

-- Manage the day-to-day administration of CBST, work with the sponsored programs coordinator, create and track invoices to industrial sponsors and follow up to confirm receipt of payments, manage monthly statements of all CBST purpose codes, create cost transfers to move funds between center projects, track and report on administration expenses to Center Director and Business Administrator.
+- Manages the day-to-day administration of CBST, BITC, CNS and COBRE, including complex financial management; works with the sponsored programs coordinator as proposals are awarded and works with University Finance to set up new purpose codes; creates and tracks invoices to industrial sponsors and follows up to confirm receipt of payments; manages monthly statements of all CBST, BITC, CNS and COBRE purpose codes; creates cost transfers to move funds between center projects; tracks and reports on administrative expenses to Center Directors and the department Business Administrator.

-- Provide administrative support, as needed, for related sub-awards/centers.
-Provide back-up support for the department’s reception office when needed.
+- Provides back-up support for the department’s reception office and the Administrative Assistant to the Chair’s office when needed.